nics-tw/ex-sbom/CONTRIBUTING.md

 ## Acknowledgments

-We appreciate your interest in contributing to ex-s!
+We appreciate your interest in contributing to ex-sbom!
 Your contributions help us improve the project and make it more useful for everyone.
 If you have any questions or need assistance, feel free to reach out to the maintainers.
 Thanks in advance for your contributions!